Ideas for Better PTO & PTA Meetings (That Parents Will Actually Attend)

 Be More Fun

 • Get a little silly.
-Break the ice by asking everyone a funny question like the food they hate most or the song they’re most embarrassed to have on repeat.
+Break the ice by asking everyone a funny question like the show they're currently binge watching or the song they’re most likely to blast and sing-scream on their way home from drop-off.

 • Offer an incentive.
 The Sequoyah Elementary PTO in Macomb, Mich., does a prize drawing of four front-row seats to a school event of the winner’s choice and free admission to a PTO event.
 Those who attend all five yearly meetings have a chance to win a gift card.
 “In a school of 700-plus kids, the front-row seats are pretty popular,” president Kelly Gebby says.